ollej/rusty-aquarium/README.md

 License
 =======

-Rusty Aquarium is released under The MIT License.
+The code for Rusty Aquarium is released under the MIT License.
 See LICENSE file for more details.

+The images are not covered by the license, and are to the best of my knowledge public domain.

 Build scripts
 -------------